codaptai/codapt-template-tsr/.codapt/docs/global.md

 You can import from `src/...` with the alias `~/...`.

+Keep server-specific code in `src/server`, and avoid importing files in `src/server` from files outside of `src/server`.
+This helps maintain clean client-server separation.

 Never use headers with tRPC.
 Pass all data, including authentication tokens, as parameters.
 Avoid using tRPC middleware -- use helper functions in procedures to handle things like authentication.

 For all frontend components, focus on good design, using your own judgement when there is not a clear intended direction.
 Take two passes at each component/page -- first, implement the functionality, then re-visit it to improve the design as per any specifications or best practices.